 As a student in the Civil Engineering Technology program, you'll learn a range of skills related to engineering technologies, graphic communication skills and advanced surveying techniques.
 Our graduates are hired by local public works departments, state agencies such as the Minnesota Department of Transportation, construction companies, geotechnical firms and consulting engineering companies.
 Program internships frequently lead to employment opportunities.

-This 60-credit AAS degree program is offered on our Detroit Lakes campus and taught by an instructor with extensive industry experience.
+This 60-credit AAS degree program is offered on our Detroit Lakes campus.
 An advisory board comprised of local and regional industry members reviews our curriculum, ensuring that students learn the skills needed by employers.

 "The Civil Engineering Technology program at M State provided me many diverse career opportunities.
 It allowed me to explore various career path options, and it didn't limit me to one direction in the industry.
 The material I learned in the program greatly enhanced my skills and abilities, which enabled me to start my career with a well-rounded position with MnDOT."